syanenko/povgems/README.md

 ```
 povray +W640 +H480 +A0.1 +AM2 +R3 +FN -iGemsFactory.pov -o./out/gem
 ```
-If you under Windows, use keys from this command line in editor settigs, rendered image will wait for you in _out_ directory.
+and rendered image will wait for you in _out_ directory.
+If you under Windows, use keys from this command line in editor settigs.

 For final spectral rendering under Unix run _GemsRender.sh_
 ```